William & Catherine’s Wedding – Arrival of Bridal Party & Ceremony

 The ceremony began with the hymn Guide me, O Thou Great Redeemer, a well-known Welsh anthem.
 Both the Dean and the Archbishop spoke before the Archbishop solemnized the couple’s marriage – both William and Catherine pledging “to love and to cherish” each other, before Prince William struggled to get his bride’s Welsh gold wedding band on her finger – something many a groom can empathise with!
 Prayers, hymns and a reading by James Middleton were carried out over the hour-long ceremony, before the Prince and his bride went into the Shrine of Edward the Confessor to sign their marriage license.

 They emerged officially husband and wife, Duke and Duchess.
-The couple stopped before the Queen to bow and curtsey, before recessing down the aisle to take their leave of the Abbey.Filed under British Royals
+The couple stopped before the Queen to bow and curtsey, before recessing down the aisle to take their leave of the Abbey.Filed under The United Kingdom

-Tagged British Royal Wedding 2011, Cartier Halo Tiara, In-Laws, Michael Middleton, Prince Harry, The Duchess of Cambridge, The Duke of Cambridge, Westminster Abbey.
+Tagged British Royal Wedding 2011, Cartier Halo Tiara, In-Laws, Michael Middleton, Prince Harry of Wales, The Duchess of Cambridge, The Duke of Cambridge, Westminster Abbey.